 Ultimately, News Corp decided it wasn’t in it for the long run.
-In July 2012, it cut 30 percent of The Daily’s staff.
-This proved nothing more than a stopgap.
+In July 2012, it cut 30% of The Daily’s staff.
+This proved nothing more than a stopgap measure, though.

-When The Daily closed, founding Editor-in-Chief Jesse Angelo moved over to become publisher of the New York Post.
+When The Daily closed, founding Editor-in-Chief Jesse Angelo moved over to become publisher of News Corp tabloid the New York Post.
 Some Daily staffers, and assorted “technology and other assets,” got folded into the Post as well.

 “From its launch, The Daily was a bold experiment in digital publishing and an amazing vehicle for innovation,” said Murdoch.
 “Unfortunately, our experience was that we could not find a large enough audience quickly enough to convince us the business model was sustainable in the long-term.
 Therefore we will take the very best of what we have learned at The Daily and apply it to all our properties.”

 Today, The Daily looks like it was ahead of its time.
-Apple has launched its Apple News+ subscription service, which offers a variety of magazines and newspapers for a monthly subscription.
+Apple News+ offers a variety of magazines and newspapers for a monthly subscription within a nicely walled garden.
 However, the fact that this service hasn’t exactly swept the world suggests maybe this type of distribution is just never going to work.